 Who doesn't love a refreshing elderflower cordial during the hot days of summer?
-Elderflowers grow on the elder shrub (Sambucus nigra) and legend says you must ask for permission before gathering your flowers, which will smell of elderflower cordial when you have identified the right tree!
+Elderflowers grow on the elder shrub (Sambucus nigra), a tree surrounded by folklore, and legend says you must ask for permission before gathering your flowers or the resident elder mother will be annoyed!
+One of the useful ID features is that the flowers smell of elderflower cordial.
 Did you also know that in folklore, summer is counted from the first elderflower to the last elderberry?

 For more history, identification and the many medicinal uses of elderflower, check out the full elder blog here.